Vaginal discharge can be a little unpredictable.

 Pink discharge is generally nothing to worry about unless it develops into heavier bleeding.

 But while clear, pink, or white discharge is normal, there are some other things to watch out for:

-- Smell – Healthy discharge smells slightly sour or salty, or it doesn’t smell at all.
-A ‘fishy’ smell can be a sign of an infection.
+- Smell: Healthy discharge smells slightly sour or salty, or it doesn’t smell at all.
+A ‘fishy’ smell or even an onion smell can be a sign of an infection.

-- Blood – While a drop of blood turning the discharge pink is OK, heavier bleeding mid-cycle or after sex is not a great sign.
-It can be a symptom of an STD or another medical condition, such as an ovarian cyst.
+- Blood: While a drop of blood turning the discharge pink is OK, heavier bleeding mid-cycle or after sex is not a great sign.
+It can be a symptom of an STD or another medical condition, such as an ovarian cyst or fibroids.

-And even if your vaginal discharge looks completely healthy, if you have pain when you go to the bathroom, during or after sex, or any generalized pain in your pelvis, it’s worth getting a checkup from your doctor.
+And even if your vaginal discharge looks completely healthy, if you have pain when you go to the bathroom, during or after sex, or any generalized pain in your pelvis, it’s important to get a checkup from your doctor.